The 2 pillars of in-store marketing

 Instore presentation materials are used to promote sales of the items on display, especially by attracting attention with the way they are presented.

 Product presentations often arose relevant memory structures.
 In most cases the consumer has formed a long-term attitude for a certain brand through other media (TV, radio, web, social media, magazines, etc).
-Product presentation subtly appeals to the shopper's memory (and physical and cognitive motivation) and seduces him, consciously or unconsciously, to the location of the product.
+Product presentation subtly appeals to the shopper's memory (and physical and cognitive motivation) and tempts him, consciously or unconsciously, to the location of the product.

 Shoppers are often willing to wait for these 'offers' to help themselves in the buying process and to improve the speed and convenience of shopping.
 Presentations can indeed be experienced as helpful to facilitate the shopping journey.
 Ultimately, they stimulate purchasing decisions.
 In the longer term they reinforce the image of the product with its target audience.